VR621/Basic-Projects/README.md

 # Basic-Projects

-Collection of my initial projects that I created when I first started learning how to code (in python).
+A collection of my initial projects that I created when I first started learning how to code (in python).